JoWML/engineering-handbook/README.md

 ## On-Call

 To scale our infrastructure we have a dev-ops culture including 24/7 support with rotating on-call.
-Conditions for this are documented in [Google Drive](https://docs.google.com/document/d/1vEP3QwE2EVNqQ6D7FjIIQAwhZe6pXnkfZQvt1vr7OAM/edit).
+Expectations on the engineers on-call are documented in [Google Drive](https://docs.google.com/document/d/1vEP3QwE2EVNqQ6D7FjIIQAwhZe6pXnkfZQvt1vr7OAM/edit).

 ## Incident management